UPDATED: May 15, 2020

 |Cheapest Car Insurance Companies in Kansas||America Family Mutual, USAA|

 Kansas is home to the flattest elevation in the U.S. Despite the uninsured driver percentage, Kansas has a low crash fatality rate per year as compared to other states.
-If you’re a resident of Kansas, expect to pay higher than usual comprehensive coverage rates due to the high chance of your motor vehicle being damaged by weather.
+If you’re a resident of Kansas, expect to pay higher than usual comprehensive coverage rates due to the high chance of your motor vehicle being damaged by weather (for instance, Kansas sees a lot of tornadoes).

 So how can motorists be better prepared for potential twisters of costs?
 The first steps are in this guide.
 We’ve collected car insurance data, fatality statistics, licensing law information, safety law information, and transportation to better serve our reader’s interest.